Skip to main content

 Incident.io

-Automatically starts your flow when new incidents are detected in incident.io.
+Automatically starts your workflow when new incidents are detected in incident.io.
 Polls for updates every 5 minutes.

 Incident.io trigger configuration

-• Add the Incident.io Incidents Reader node to your flow
+• Add the Incident.io Incidents Reader node to your workflow

 • Configure filters for Severity and/or Mode (optional)